 Upon leaving M&S he formed mikebarryeco ltd in order to support organisations across society and the economy to deliver sustainable change.

-Global Lead on Food
+Lead Food Initiative

 With the technical collaboration of the